A thin & crispy homemade crust, gorgeous basil pesto, sliced mushrooms and fresh summery asparagus spears take your asparagus pizza to the next level!

-Not far from where we live there is a fruit farm, and they have a little shop in a shed where in the summer you can buy punnets of freshly-picked strawberries, raspberries, gooseberries, blackberries, red-currants, black-currants, etc. etc. Kipper and I dropped in the other day, and came away with a big punnet of strawberries and another of raspberries.
-They also had some trays of local asparagus, from a nearby farm.
-Seemed rude not to, so we got a big bunch of those too.
+Not far from where we live there is a fruit farm, and they have a little shop where you can buy punnets of freshly-picked strawberries, raspberries, gooseberries, and other soft summer fruits.
+My daughter Kipper and I dropped in the other day, and came away with a big punnet of strawberries and another of raspberries.
+They also had some trays of local asparagus, from a neighbouring farm.
+We got a big bunch of those too.

-We all love asparagus, but I wanted to do something a bit more inspired than steam it and eat it with butter (delicious as that is).
+We all love asparagus, but I wanted to do something a different than simply steam it and eat it with butter.
 I thought about making an asparagus pizza, and then abandoned the idea as I thought the asparagus wouldn’t go well with the tomato sauce.
-THEN I thought, why do I need to bother with tomato sauce?
+Then I thought, why do I need to bother with tomato sauce?
 And everything clicked magically into place.

-I love asparagus and mushrooms together, and pesto makes everything taste good, so I was pretty confident this mushroom, pesto & asparagus pizza would be a hit.
-Plus, the weather was lovely and we ate it in the garden – you can serve almost anything al fresco and it will taste better than it does inside.
-At least, that’s true in the summer.
-Not sure it would work in the pouring rain of a dark November evening.
-Hmmm.
+I love asparagus and mushrooms together, and pesto makes everything taste good, so I was pretty confident about this mushroom, pesto & asparagus pizza.
+The weather was lovely and we ate it in the garden.
+I do think you can serve almost anything al fresco and it will taste better than it does inside!

-I used my Kenwood mixer to make the dough, but only because I’m lazy.
-I think it would be fairly easy to mix and knead by hand.
-It was a warm day, so I put the covered dough out in the garden to rise!
+I used my Kenwood mixer to make the dough, but I think it would be fairly easy to mix and knead by hand.
+It was a warm day, so I put the covered dough out in the garden to rise.
 It didn’t take long at all.

-Kipper is usually keen to help with pizza making, arranging the toppings and sprinkling on the cheese.
+Kipper is usually keen to help with pizza making, having fun arranging the toppings and sprinkling on the cheese.
 This time, I had to do it all myself, as she was out in the garden with DH, learning to play cricket.
-Happy summer days 🙂
+Happy summer days…

 Make mealtimes easier!
 Get deliciously easy, family-friendly recipes like this one delivered straight to your inbox!
 Click here to sign up.
 (Of course, I’ll never pass on your email address to anyone.)